Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Global Regularity for Mixed Boundary Conditions

 where $\gamma_1$ is \textit{constant}.
 The boundary conditions for $\Phi$ and $u$ are unchanged (see (\ref{noslip}),(\ref{robin})).

-As briefly discussed in the introduction, such configurations are known, in general, to lead to electrokinetic instabilities whereby, for large enough voltage drops $\sup\xi -\inf\xi$, one starts seeing vortical flow patterns, and for even larger drops, even chaotic behavior, resembling fluid turbulence and reminiscent of thermal turbulence in Rayleigh-Bénard convection \cite{davidson}.
+As discussed in the introduction, such configurations are known, in general, to lead to electrokinetic instabilities whereby, for large enough voltage drops $\sup\xi -\inf\xi$, one starts seeing vortical flow patterns, and for even larger drops, even chaotic behavior, resembling fluid turbulence and reminiscent of thermal turbulence in Rayleigh-Bénard convection \cite{davidson}.
+Mathematically, the instability of the configuration considered in this section is manifested by the lack of a dissipative bound resembling that from Proposition \ref{diss}.

-To prove global regularity in this mixed setting, we aim to obtain a priori control of the growth of the strong norms, which characterize strong solutions, namely $c_i\in L^\infty_t H^1_x\cap L^2_tH^2_x,\, u\in L^\infty_t V\cap L^2_tH^2_x.$ At this stage, it is unclear whether such control is possible for arbitrarily large initial data.
-However, we prove below that it is possible if we assume that the anion ($i=2$) concentration is sufficiently low i.e. if $\|c_2(0)\|_{L^1}$ is sufficiently small.
-This smallness condition is needed to obtain $L^\infty_t L^2_x$ bounds for $c_i$ in the spirit of Proposition \ref{L2'}.
+To prove global regularity in this mixed setting, we aim, as in the previous sections, to obtain a priori control of the growth of the strong norms, which characterize strong solutions, namely $c_i\in L^\infty_t H^1_x\cap L^2_tH^2_x,\, u\in L^\infty_t V\cap L^2_tH^2_x.$ Let us remark here that \textit{strong} regularity in fact implies $C^\infty((0,T];C^\infty(\bar\Omega))$ regularity so long as the boundary and boundary conditions are smooth, as is the case here.
+This equivalence follows from a bootstrapping scheme using standard parabolic theory (see, for example, \cite{evans}).
+This observation justifies the use of Sard's theorem \cite{jl} in the proof of the following proposition.